HAProxy ALOHA

 Reverse HTTP

-- A new, experimental feature named Reverse HTTP facilitates a two-tier load balancer architecture, where the first HAProxy Enterprise tier initiates a connection to the second HAProxy Enterprise tier.
+- A new, experimental feature named Reverse HTTP facilitates a two-tier load balancer architecture, where the first HAProxy ALOHA tier initiates a connection to the second HAProxy ALOHA tier.
 The second tier load balancer then converts the connection to be bidirectional and allows client traffic to pass over that connection.
 For example, an edge load balancer can accept connections from data center load balancers and then, once established, begin sending client traffic over those connections to the data centers.
 This is in contrast to the traditional way of configuring backend servers, which is via a static list of server addresses.
 Instead, this allows a load balancer to self-register itself as an available server within the backend.

 Load balancing